AirWalk-Digital/AWSXenos/README.md

 Access Analyzer falls short because:

-A. You need to enable it in every region.
+1. You need to enable it in every region.

-B. Identified external entities might be known entities.
+2. Identified external entities might be known entities.
 E.g. a trusted third party vendor or a vendor you no longer trust.
 An Account number is seldom useful.

-C. Zone of trust is a fixed set of the AWS organisation.
+3. Zone of trust is a fixed set of the AWS organisation.
 You won’t know if a trust between sandbox->prod has been established.

-D. Does not identify AWS Service principals.
+4. Does not identify AWS Service principals.
 This is mainly important because of [Wiz's AWSConfig, et al vulnverabilities](http://i.blackhat.com/USA21/Wednesday-Handouts/us-21-Breaking-The-Isolation-Cross-Account-AWS-Vulnerabilities.pdf)

-Tools like [ScoutSuite](https://github.com/nccgroup/ScoutSuite/blob/db827e3d8e36e3bc7adcb8c62f2453960353c2ef/ScoutSuite/providers/aws/rules/findings/iam-assume-role-lacks-external-id-and-mfa.json) can uncover the external trusts that don't have MFA.
-[Dome9](https://gsl.dome9.com/D9.AWS.IAM.61.html) can discover if there are conditions, associated.

-The list goes on, however:
-1. A malicious external trust can have MFA or a condition attached.
-2. The accounts could be from within the AWS Organization, from a known provider (see [accounts.json](awsxenos/accounts.json)), or unknown
-3. The checks helps you organise and verify if you still have a need for these trusts and if new trusts are introduced.

 ## How to run